shreyas-jk/Query-Maker-Js/README.md

 # SQL Query Building

-I created this tool just to explore and learn the basics of Angular 7.
-It also means this was my first project in Angular Framework.
+I created this tool just to explore & learn the basics of Angular 7.
+It also means, SQL Maker was my first project in Angular Framework.

-This project runs along with WebApi written in C#, which is actually the brain of the project that generates the SQL query based on the inputs.
-API Link: https://github.com/angry-coder-room/Query-Maker-Api
+This project runs along with WebApi written in C# (the actually the brain of the project that generates the SQL queries) API Link: https://github.com/angry-coder-room/Query-Maker-Api

 The project is capable of generating all kinds of JOIN operations with 2 tables only.